Breast Reduction

 Yes we do.
 We understand that surgery is a serious investment.
 To help you understand your payment options you may like to read our dedicated article here.

 As a specialist plastic surgeon and a father of three, I recognise that being able to make the choice to breastfeed is very important for women and their families!
-That’s because when I perform this surgery, I invest the time to protect the milk ducts, nerves and breast tissue as much as possible.
+That’s because when I perform this surgery, I invest the time to protect the milk ducts, nerves, breast tissue and glandular tissue as much as possible.

 As a result, many women I operate on go on to successfully breastfeed after a breast reduction or lift surgery.